FAQ

 How did you sell a book/find an agent/get published?

 During the revision process I took the first three chapters to a workshop at WisCon.
-Holly Black, who is one of my favourite writers, ran the workshop, and she recommended that I submit to her agent when I’d finished the manuscript.
-Holly’s agent was Barry Goldblatt, who was – gasp! – at the top of my list.
+Holly Black (who is one of my favourite young adult and middle-grade authors) was running the workshop, and she recommended that I submit to her agent when I’d finished the manuscript.
+Holly’s agent was at the top of my list!
+When I sent him a query letter he requested the full manuscript, then offered to represent me.

 Will you read my unpublished book and tell me how to make it better?

 What you need is a writing group!
-A good writing group is an awesome experience – you get to read other people’s work and respond to it (which is an excellent way of learning how to self-critique your own work) and in return they respond to yours.
+A good writing group is an awesome experience you get to read other people’s work and respond to it (which is an excellent way of learning how to self-critique your own work) and in return they respond to yours.
 If there isn’t a group you like in your local area, there are a ton online.
-I recommend the assistance of the charming Google in finding them.

 Can I write fan fiction using the characters from your works?